North America ATLAS of Plucked Instruments

 guitarra doble

-example : from book by Bruno Montanaro
+example : picture from book by Bruno Montanaro

 L=0 B=0 H=0mm